Document Actions

 2020 – 2018

-Doctor of Philology studies, Habilitation thesis (unfinished).
+Habilitation thesis (unpublished).
 “Narrative discourse: Biosemiotic Principles of Writing”, Speciality: English Philology, Taras Shevchenko National University, Kyiv

 2008 – 2003